 - Type of Stop: Viewpoint

-The Goats & Glaciers lookout is exactly that.
-A lookout point along the Icefields Parkway that overlooks the Athabasca River with Mount Kerkeslin towering over it.
-You may even see some mountain goats (hence the name) has the area attracts mountain goats looking to sip up the salt on the side of the river bank.
+The Goats & Glaciers lookout is precisely that – a beautiful lookout point that overlooks the Athabasca River with Mount Kerkeslin towering over it.
+You may even see some mountain goats (hence the name) as the area attracts mountain goats looking to lick up the salt on the side of the river bank.
+It’s a nice quick stop and a good photo op, but it’s easy to miss, so keep your eyes open for the pull-off.
+It will be on your left when driving from Banff to Jasper.

 Athabasca Falls